stpeyyee/stpeyyee/README.md

 ### About me

 - 🌱 Now : I’m currently working on UX/UI Developer
-- 🎓 Graduated : I graduated with a bachelor’s degree in Computer science from Kasetsart University
+- 🎓 Graduated : Bachelor’s degree in Computer science from Kasetsart University
-- 💻 Interned : I interned at PTT Soothsayer team where I had a chance to practise data science skills
+- 💻 Interned : PTT Soothsayer team where I had a chance to practise data science skills
 - ⚡ Fun fact :  I love cooking! 😄
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...